arrow_back

 HHAs now face two distinct growth paths:

-1. Double down on tried, potentially exhausted strategies yielding diminishing returns
+1. Double down on tried, potentially exhausted strategies yielding diminishing returns, or

 2. Innovate and explore new ways to improve care performance